oilandsugar/ritual-dust/content/about/watching.md

   ![Still from the opening sequence of the wicker man](/img/about/watching.jpg "Still from the opening sequence of the wicker man")

-This is my movie watchlist, I keep it yearly and keep the movies that really impacted me in the [films section](/about/films).
+This is my movie watchlist, I keep it yearly, highlight the mvoies that really stayed with me and keep the movies that really impacted me in the [films section](/about/films).

 ### Movies